sheepolata/WorldInConflictSim/README.md

 ### 13/04/2021

+Balancing is decent.
+If a kingdom has a main race that can thrive in its location, this race will grow much more than other, but other can still be present with the randomness of life and caravans.
+If a kingdom main race is not in its prefered location or is in a hated location, then it will still be there but with less proportion.

+Added a main race to the kingdom.
+A kindgom is favouring a race, chosen randomly amoung the race of the community at creation.
+The main race of a kingdom gets a boost to birth rate.
+The randomness of life is influence by the kingdom, such as the main race's randomness of life is more clement.
+Basically, the main race have a slight bonus to the birth rate of the randomness of life.

+Temporarely removed population control.

 Added a caravan system and removed the migration (for now).
 From time to time, a caravan can spawn at a city and bring a small amount of a random race to that city.
 Allow some mix of population and keep things interesting.

 Added a Hill location archetype and did some balancing.